gerlichlab/hicognition/documentation/hugo-site/content/data_management/collections.md

 weight: 3
 ---

-HiCognition uses collections to group datasets together in order for them to be available for some of the more complex processing algorithms.
+HiCognition uses collections to group datasets together for them to be available for some of the more complex processing algorithms.

 ## Collection types